azam-akram/employee-rest-api-docker-heroku/README.md

 The rest service docker container is deployed on Heroku and can be accessed by, https://employee-rest-docker.herokuapp.com/employees/all

+#### A little hack
+Though the code in this repository support hibernate for persistent storage, but the live demo on heroku doesn't support persistent storage (as yet).
+It caches the employee records, that are flushed out.

 For application Heroku deployment (without docker container) look at my other repository (https://github.com/azam-akram/employee_rest_web_services)

 ## API methods